Donate Sponsor

 There are lots of natural cleaning products that can be used to clean your home without harming your cat.
 These products are also less damaging to the environment.
 Try the following:

-You’ll find plenty of YouTube videos advocating the joy of simple baking soda on stains, or how you can use vinegar to clean your windows!
+You’ll find plenty of YouTube videos advocating the joy of simple baking soda on stains.
+Or research how you can use vinegar to clean your windows!

 2. Keep your pet out of the way